Home » Recipes » Pickles & Jams » Homemade Applesauce

 • Serve chilled applesauce as a side dish at lunch or dinner.

-• Serve warm applesauce over oatmeal for breakfast.
+• Serve warm applesauce over oatmeal or pancakes at breakfast.

 easy homemade applesauce recipe, shown in a canning jar